 I felt the temperature drop by at least a few degrees, the moment I entered the cave.
 It has so much to offer that as an ignorant city dweller I couldn’t even imagine.

 Meghalaya caves are known for its magnificent limestone structures but what impressed me the most was the ancient marine fossils.
 It was absolutely thrilling experience for me.

 I have earlier written a detailed post about caving experience in Meghalaya.
 Check out if you are interested in finding out more.

-One more place worth a visit is double decker living root bridge in Cherrapunjee.
-It involves about 2.5 hours arduous trek one way.
+One more place worth a visit is the double-decker living root bridge in Cherrapunji.
+It involves about 2.5 hours of arduous trek one way.
 So, you need to keep aside one full day for visiting this bridge.